jnarayan81/quadraG/README.md

 Capture::Tiny
 Getopt::Long

-You can check if you have them installed in your machine with 'perl -M<module> -e 1'.
+You can check if above mentioned modules installed in your machine with 'perl -M<module> -e 1'.
 It will return an error message if it isn't installed.

 E.g. "perl -MBio::SeqIO -e 1"

-To install these modules, you can do through the CPAN or manually downloading (http://search.cpan.org/) and compiling them.
+To install these modules, you can do either through the CPAN or manually downloading (http://search.cpan.org/) and compiling them.
 To use CPAN, you can do by
 writing: